 Women are agents of change.
 While there has been a great deal of progress in creating opportunities for women in the health workforce, there is still much more to do to ensure equity and parity for female health workers globally.
+To get the ball rolling, here are some health care leadership tips that compliment this article really nicely.
 Mentorship, training and leadership development for women all around the world are proven practices to build a strong health workforce, and are urgently needed.

 With the right attention and focus, together, we can create opportunities for women to lead in a field that is largely dominated by women.
 On International Women’s Day, we must #PressforProgress to have more women in the health workforce.
 Here are five reasons why.

 1. Women comprise 70 percent of the global health workforce, yet occupy only 25 percent of leadership positions.
 The recent Global Gender Gap report found that when women are better represented in leadership, more women are hired, and more women are in turn motivated to rise through the ranks and take on leadership roles.

 The report also found that true gender parity, across all sectors, is more than 200 years away.
 How then can we close the gender gap in the health sector, especially in parts of the world where resources and opportunities are scarce?
 Sigma Theta Tau International’s leadership training program provides an excellent model for training and mentoring nurse leaders in the global health workforce and developing their capacity to lead.